Two-Dimensional Billiards Are Turing Complete: Preliminaries

+where \(n\) denotes the inward unit normal to \(\partial B\) at the point of impact, and \(v^-\) and \(v^+\) are the incoming and outgoing velocities, respectively.
+Thus the speed is preserved and the angle of incidence equals the angle of reflection.

+The billiard dynamics can be formulated as a dynamical system.
+Its natural phase space is

+together with the boundary identifications prescribed by the elastic reflection law.
+Equivalently, one may view the phase space as \(B\times S^1\), away from the boundary identifications.
+The billiard flow

+is obtained by following the free motion \(q(t)=q_0+t v_0\) until the first collision with \(\partial B\), applying the reflection rule, and iterating this procedure.
+At singular points of the boundary, such as corners or points where the normal is not defined, the flow may fail to be defined.
+Accordingly, \(\varphi_t\) is naturally considered on the subset of phase space consisting of trajectories that avoid such singularities.
-where $n$ denotes the inward unit normal.
-Despite their elementary definition, billiards arise ubiquitously in physics as exact or effective models for systems with hard constraints, singular interactions, or piecewise smooth dynamics.

-Depending on the geometry and regularity of the boundary $\partial B $, one distinguishes several important classes of billiards, such as polygonal billiards with piecewise linear boundary and smooth billiards including elliptic tables.
-More generally, one often assumes that $\partial B$ is piecewise smooth, or of class $C^k$.
-In this article, we work within this general setting.
+Despite their elementary definition, billiards arise ubiquitously in physics as exact or effective models for systems with hard constraints, singular interactions, or piecewise-smooth dynamics.
+Depending on the geometry and regularity of the boundary \(\partial B\), one distinguishes several important classes of billiards, such as polygonal billiards with piecewise linear boundary and smooth billiards, including elliptic tables.
+More generally, one often assumes that \(\partial B\) is \emph{finitely piecewise smooth}, namely smooth except for finitely many singular points.
+In this article, we work within this general setting and do not restrict ourselves to polygonal or convex billiards.